watem-sedem/pywatemsedem/docs/getting-started/userchoices.rst

 River Routing
 ^^^^^^^^^^^^^
-For functionality in WaTEM/SEDEM pascal, see :ref:`here <cnws:riverrouting>`
+For functionality in WaTEM/SEDEM pascal, see :ref:`here <watemsedem:riverrouting>`

 BankGrassStrips
 ^^^^^^^^^^^^^^^